Ate329/ESPGIF_SSD1306/README.md

 (The example uses SSD1306 NOT SSD1351 OLED screen)

 I used an online GIF editer called [EZGIF](https://ezgif.com) to adjust my GIF to the resolution I want and the size can be loaded into ESP8266.
 (Due to the fact that most ESP8266 development boards have little flash memory)

+**YOU NEDD TO PUT THE CONVERTED FILE(GIF.h) IN THE SAME FOLDER WITH GIFDisplayNew.ino or GIFDisplay.ino**

 The change in each file will be described in detail in the README in each folder.